crankyspock/rpi-pid-chamber/README.md

 ## Wiring up the thermoelectic module
 WARNING!
 WARNING!
 WARNING!
 The peltier cooler module draws around 6A from the power supply!!
 This is enough to cause serious harm!
-Connect/solder the end of the twin core/heavy duty hook-up wire from the IBT_2 module to the peltier module.
+Connect/solder/use solder splice heatsink to connect the end of the twin core/heavy duty hook-up wire from the IBT_2 module to the peltier module.
-Connect/solder the end of the twin core/light duty hook-up wire from the power supply to the two fans on the Thermoelectic Peltier Refrieration Cooling System.
+Connect/solder/use solder splice heatsink to connect the end of the twin core/light duty hook-up wire from the power supply to the two fans on the Thermoelectic Peltier Refrieration Cooling System.
 I have soldered my connections and used heat-shrink wrap to protect the joins.
 In addition, I have used electricians tape to cover and keep the joins together.
 If you are not sure, disconnect the cables from the IBT_2 module and the power supply, and take the chamber together with the Thermoelectric Cooler to someone with electrical experience and ask them to solder the connections.

 ## Test the system